 Caroline has been teaching language arts and social studies over two decades.
 Working with teens is what she loves best.
 She knows how to build relationships, foster rapport, and keep students organized.
 Caroline’s expertise in teaching the writing process allows her students to develop meaningful essays.
 Her student-centered approach helps teens develop a sense of self, boost confidence and calmly navigate the college admissions process.
 Caroline guides students to find a college environment where they will thrive.

 Caroline grew up in Berkeley, CA where she walked the campus of UC Berkeley from a young age.
 After obtaining her BA from Willamette University in Salem, she returned to the Bay Area and pursued an MFA at the Academy of Art in San Fransisco.
 While on a photo shoot in a classroom, she found herself wanting to engage with the students rather than take pictures.
-She moved to Portland where she received her Masters of Arts in Teaching from Lewis and Clark College.
-After years of explaining the college admissions process to her students, Caroline is now focusing her career on college admissions counseling and will receive her certificate from UCLA this summer.
+She moved to Portland where she received her Masters of Arts in Teaching from Lewis & Clark College and her College Counseling Certificate from UCLA.

 Caroline loves to run, ski, cook, and grow produce in her fifteen raised garden beds.
 She can also be found exploring the beautiful Northwest with her husband and two kids.